Skip to content

 budgetScope string yes SESSION | DAY | VEHICLE | FLEET | TRIP

-maxAmountMinor string yes Maximum authorized spend expressed in the on-chain asset's atomic units — the same denomination as SPA.amount.
+maxAmountMinor string yes Maximum authorized spend expressed in the on-chain asset's atomic units (e.g. drops for XRP).
 The session authority converts the fiat budget to on-chain units at SBA issuance time.

 allowedAssets Asset[] yes Permitted assets